segmentio/segment-docs/src/partners/index.md

 ### Understand Segment's conceptual model and Spec

-Segment's [Conceptual Model](/docs/partners/conceptual-model) is the starting point for building an understanding of how Segment works, and how and where your integration will fit.
+Segment's [Conceptual Model](/docs/partners/conceptual-model) is a high-level overview of how Segment works and explains how your integration fits into the Segment catalog.

-The [Segment Spec](/docs/connections/spec) provides best practices for the specific data you should capture, based on your use case, and the best way to format that data.
+The [Segment Spec](/docs/connections/spec) provides best practices for the specific data you should capture and the best way to format that data based on your use case.
 The Spec outlines the semantic definition of the customer data that Segment captures across all its libraries and APIs, and will be a main building block for your integration.

 ### Follow Segment's security guidance

 Security for both customers and partners is a priority at Segment.
-Before you start building on the Developer Center, review the [Acceptable Use Policy](https://segment.com/legal/acceptable-use-policy/) and ensure you're following the below guidance:
+Before you start building on the Developer Center, review the [Acceptable Use Policy](https://segment.com/legal/acceptable-use-policy/) and ensure you're following these guidelines:

 - Follow a secure software-development lifecycle, which enables you to create code that is safe for Segment customers and their end users, and that enables you to maintain and raise the security of that code over time
 - If you or your code comes into contact with Segment customer- or end-user data for any reason, protect it with commercially reasonable methods throughout its data lifecycle, including creation, handling, transporting, storing and destruction.
 - If you suspect a security event, incident or breach while working on this project or afterward, contact [Segment Security](mailto:security@segment.com?subject=Developer%20Center%20Security) for assistance with your investigation and communications
-- Practice modern and common-sense security for any scenario not explicitly stated
+- Practice modern and common-sense security for any scenario that is not explicitly stated.

 ### Request access to the Segment Developer Center